Quick Take

 Predators and Prey

 Iridescent sharks are omnivorous animals that feed on crustaceans, algae, bugs, and other small fish.
 A swai will eat nearly anything it can catch as it grows to its full size of 100 pounds.
-When they are farmed commercially, pangasius is typically fed a diet that consists of barley, oats, and other types of grain.
+When they are farmed commercially, pangasius are typically fed a diet that consists of barley, oats, and other types of grain.

 Reproduction and Lifespan